raspberrypilearning/getting-started-with-the-pico/en/step_6.md

 Enter `blink.py` as the file name.

-**Tip:** You do need to enter the '.py' file extension so that Thonny recognises the file as a Python file.
+**Tip:** You need to enter the `.py` file extension so that Thonny recognises the file as a Python file.

-Thonny will save your program to your Raspberry Pi Pico and run it.
+Thonny can save your program to your Raspberry Pi Pico and run it.

-You should see the onboard led switch between on and off each time you click the 'Run' button.
+You should see the onboard LED switch between on and off each time you click the **Run** button.

 --- /task ---

 --- task ---

-You can use the Timer module to set a timer that runs a function at regular intervals.
+You can use the `Timer` module to set a timer that runs a function at regular intervals.

 Update your code so it looks like this: